ZhaoCenLiang/zhaocenliang.github.io/_pages/about.md

 I have published more than 20+ papers with <a href='https://scholar.google.com/citations?user=deR-tUkAAAAJ'>h-index = <strong><span id='total_cit'>5</span></strong></a>.

 # 🔥 News
-- *2025.03*: &nbsp;🎉 The global monthly TER product ([CIML-TER v1.0 2001-2020](https://doi.org/10.6084/m9.figshare.27634203)) was published, which does not rely on PFT classification data and overcomes the "artificial discontinuities" phenomenon.
+- *2025.03*: &nbsp;🎉 The novel global monthly Terrestrial Ecosystem Respiration product ([CIML-TER v1.0 2001-2020](https://doi.org/10.6084/m9.figshare.27634203)) was published, which does not rely on PFT classification data and overcomes the "artificial discontinuities" phenomenon.
 - *2023.10*: &nbsp;👍 We have completed an 24-month-long field experiment, acquiring a satellite-ground synchronous in-situ dataset (including radiation and vegetation parameters) of domestically developed satellites (GF-1/2/3/4/6/7, ZY1-02D/02E, HJ-2A/B).

 # 💻 Skills